ZainDevelopments/ReceiptGenerator/README.md

 # ReceiptGenerator
 This program aims to simulate printing a receipt for any business.
 My aim is to make this fully customizable and plan on adding more things in the future slowly, This is just a fun side project.

+To change any information about the shop just edit the shop file

 To add or change items to the menu, just add them in the menu file

 To add or change prices in the menu, just add them in the price file